 About Terri Harrison

 One girl,a blog and some coupons can go a long way.
 I started couponing way back in the day before computers when you had to cut out all the coupons and file them.
 I didn't start couponing as a hobby, but as a way to survive.
 After my marriage of 16 years ended I found myself with four children and struggling to pay the bills.
 I needed to find a way to save big money.
 Learning the coupon system has allowed me get most of my groceries,drug store items and clothing almost free.
-I started teaching my friends and family,but a lot of people are still skeptical that you can actually get anything for free.
+I started teaching my friends and family,but a lot of people are still skeptical that you can get anything for free.
 I am retired from Publix Supermarkets so I know my way around a grocery store.
-When I first started using coupons at Publix (The store I worked in)They were alarmed when I walked out with $350 in groceries that I had only paid $65.00 for.
+In fact when I first started using coupons at Publix (The store I worked in)they were alarmed when I walked out with $350 in groceries that I had only paid $65.00 for.
 The next day I was pulled into the office and had to explain my savings.
 I'm now remarried, adopted two boys and have two foster children.
 Not only am I chasing kids, I'm chasing deals.
 Couponing has changed for the better with all the online information and tools.
 I now teach others how to save with free classes at the local library.
 Come join me in person or online at CouponTerri.com